KomodoPlatform/developer-docs/docs/basic-docs/fluidity/fluidity-tutorials/heir-module-tutorial.md

 A Crypto-Condition input is called a "vin" and a Crypto-Condition output is called a "vout".

-As displayed on the above diagram, a Antara transaction has one or more vins and one or more vouts.
+As displayed on the above diagram, an Antara transaction has one or more vins and one or more vouts.

 A vin with Crypto-Conditions contains the transaction ID (txid) of a previous transaction.
 In this transaction, the utxo of that txid is spent.
 The Crypto-Conditions transaction also includes a fulfillment vin.